syl20bnr/spacemacs-elpa-mirror/melpa/highlight-escape-sequences-readme.txt

 `font-lock-regexp-grouping-backslash' by default, respectively.

-It currently supports `ruby-mode', `emacs-lisp-mode', JS escape sequences in both popular modes, C escapes is `c-mode', `c++-mode' and `objc-mode', and Java escapes in `java-mode' and `clojure-mode'.
+It currently supports `ruby-mode', `emacs-lisp-mode', JS escape sequences in both popular modes, C escapes is `c-mode', `c++-mode', `objc-mode' and `go-mode', and Java escapes in `java-mode' and `clojure-mode'.

 To enable it elsewhere, customize `hes-mode-alist'.